 - Some on Santorini are projecting only 15% of visitors compared to previous years.

-- Greece is slated to be opening back up May 14, 2021 from a full lockdown.
+- Greece has opened back up on May 14, 2021 from a full lockdown.

 - You will be able to see Santorini quiet and uncrowded like never before.

 - Visitors from foreign countries are required to have a negative PCR test performed up to 72 hours before entry or proof of full vaccination.
 You may also need to fill out a Passenger Locator Form.
 This page also has all of the entry requirements.

 - There’s still the question of whether countries will accept paper vaccination slips or if this will transition to a more formal digital format that’s accepted globally.

 - Some cafes, bars, and restaurants may be closed or forced to close their business.

 - There may be capacity limitations indoors.